Choosing Black and White Marble Floor Tiles:

 France also has a number of options which we have not featured before.

-You could consider using any of the following French limestones as the "white" option: Chauvigny, Chamesson, Avy, Roche de Clermont.
-Or go for something with a stronger colour such as Magny Jaune, Vallangis, Aubigny.
-For the contract, try the Spanish Phyllite or the Belgian Fossil limestone (which is also known as Belgian Blue, Petit Granit or Bleu de Hainaut).
+For example, you could consider using any of the following French limestones as the "white" option: Chauvigny, Chamesson, Avy Blanc, Massangis or Lens.
+Or you could go for something with a stronger colour such as Beauval, Magny Jaune, Vallangis, Lanvignes or Rocheville.
+For the contrast, try the Spanish Phyllite or the Belgian Soignies limestone (which is also known as Belgian Fossil, Belgian Blue, Petit Granit or Bleu de Hainaut).
+There's a world of combinations to create a truly unique floor.

-The image below shows an antiqued French limestone floor using Roche de Clermont with the Belgian Fossil cabochon insets.
+The image below shows an antiqued French limestone floor.
+You could create the same look by using an antiqued Fontenay Clair with the Belgian Soignies or Irish Kilkenny.
 There are lots of options to create an aged look as well as a modern, contemporary look.

 There are so many options.
 If you would like to see some possibilities, it may be worth a trip to our samples warehouse near Reading in Berkshire where we can put together so many of these options.
 Just call or email to make an appointment.